 Principle: value of all the property

 The inheritance tax is calculated on the value of all the movable and immovable property (both at home and abroad) which the deceased owned on the date of death (the estate), minus the costs of the funeral and other debts of the deceased, if any.
-More detailed information concerning the basis for calculation of the inheritance tax (in het Nederlands) (Dutch)
+More detailed information concerning the basis for calculation of the inheritance tax (in Dutch) (Dutch)

 If you do not declare all the property, do not declare them in full or declare an amount that is too low, a tax increase will be due.

 It is not always easy to estimate the value of immovable property yourself, since this depends on many factors, and often has a considerable financial implication.
 For this reason you can:

 - ask the Flemish Tax Service for a free estimate.
 This estimate is binding for the Flemish Tax Service and will be used to calculate the inheritance tax.
 More information and the application procedure for a binding estimate of real estate (Dutch) (in Dutch).